criccomini/incubator-samza/docs/contribute/tests.md

 6. Open a report, and aggregate all remote logs.

 The default configurations that ship with Samza deploy all software, and run all tests locally on the machine from which the `integration-tests.sh` command was executed.

+The integration tests use SSH to interact with remote machines (and localhost).
+This means that you need an authentication mechanism when connecting to the machines.
+The two authentication mechanisms provided are:

+1. Interactive
+2. Public key

+#### Interactive

+Zopkio will prompt you for a password by default.
+This password will be used as the SSH password when trying to log into remote systems.

+#### Public Key

+Zopkio supports public key authentication if you prefer to use it, or if your environment doesn't allow interactive authentication.
+To use public key authentication, add your public SSH key to ~/.ssh/authorized\_keys, and SSH to all of the machines that you'll be deploying to (localhost by default).
+See [here](http://www.linuxproblem.org/art_9.html) for details.

+Once this is done, you can run Zopkio with the \-\-nopassword parameter:

+    ./bin/integration-tests.sh /tmp/samza-tests --nopassword

+This will skip the password prompt, and force Zopkio to try public key authentication.

+#### Console Logging

+The integration-tests.sh script will set the console log level to INFO by default.
+The level can be changed with:

+    ./bin/integration-tests.sh /tmp/samza-tests --console-log-level DEBUG

+Changing this setting will define how verbose Zopkio is during test execution.
+It does not affect any of the log4j.xml settings in Samza, YARN, Kafka, or ZooKeeper.